 There is no real history in the family although I did have an uncle on my father’s side that did have bowel cancer.

-As member of our local Lions Club I would like spread the word by talking to clubs and organisations to share my story.
+As a member of our local Lions Club, I would like to spread the word by talking to clubs and organisations to share my story.

 As you can see this has ignited a passion in me and I want to do all that I can to help others, and also to get the message out there not be afraid to see your doctor if you have any symptoms that are worrying you.